kudashevs/rake-php/README.md

 'include' => []              # An array of words that will be included in the stoplist
 ```

-**Note:** At the moment of instantiation, the `Rake` class can throw a few exceptions: `InvalidOptionType`, `WrongStoplistSource`.
+**Note:** At the moment of instantiation, the `Rake` class may throw a few exceptions: `InvalidOptionType`.
+The exceptions
-All of these exceptions extend a built-in `InvalidArgumentException` class, so they are easy to deal with.
+extend a built-in `InvalidArgumentException` class, so they are easy to deal with.

 ## Testing